 Kyrgyzstan: Accommodation in Kyrgyzstan is very simple and the guesthouses we use may have shared bathrooms.
 We spend a night in traditional yurts with limited washing facilities.
 Although the yurt camps do provide thick blankets you may wish to bring your own sleeping bag for additional warmth as it can become very cold at night.
 If using the local blankets then a sleeping bag liner or sheet should make your stay more comfortable.

 Uzbekistan: We've chosen our accommodation in Uzbekistan to reflect different aspects of the country; from its nomadic roots, through Islamic heritage to modern day Uzbekistan.
 Rooms throughout are en suite and the standard is generally simple.
 We have tried to choose smaller locally run hotels for most of the trip rather than the bigger tourist hotels in the hope that this will provide a more personal authentic experience.
-Plumbing and electricity supplies can be somewhat erratic however and although the welcome is always warm, service levels may be less efficient than you may be used to.
+Plumbing and electricity supplies can be somewhat erratic however and although the

-Essential information
+Essential Information